Boys Don't Cry (1999 film): Critical response

 The film was not without detractors, who focused on the film's portrayal of Brandon and his actions.
 Richard Corliss of Time magazine was one of the film's negative reviewers; he wrote, "the film lets down the material.
 It's too cool: all attitude, no sizzle".
 Peter Rainer of New York Magazine compared the film unfavorably with Rebel Without a Cause (1954), calling it a "transgendered [sic]" version, elaborating that the film "could have used a tougher and more exploratory spirit; for Peirce, there was no cruelty, no derangement in Brandon's impostures toward the unsuspecting," the review repeatedly misgendering Brandon and negatively focusing on him being transgender and the claim that he misled people despite his girlfriend in the film accepting him for who he was.
 In 2007, Premiere ranked the film on its list of "The 25 Most Dangerous Movies".

 The film was generally well-received by the LGBT community.
 Boys Don't Crys release came a year after the murder of a homosexual teenager, Matthew Shepard, which occurred October 12, 1998.
 The murder sparked additional public interest in hate crime legislation in America and in Brandon Teena, and increased public interest in Boys Don't Cry.
 Cooper wrote that Boys Don't Cry "is perhaps the only film addressing the issue of female masculinity by a self-described queer filmmaker to reach mainstream audiences and to receive critical acclaim and prestigious awards."
 However, Noelle Howey, writing for Mother Jones, wrote that despite the critical acclaim, relatively few critics understood what she perceived as the main point of the film—Brandon being a victim of trans bashing.
 Howey said, "Even a cursory glance at reviews of Boys Don't Cry reveals that while most critics admired the film, few absorbed its main point: that Brandon Teena was a biological girl who felt innately that she was a man.
 Most of the media instead cast Teena as a Yentl for the new millennium, rather than a victim of anti-transgender bigotry."

+More recently, some have criticized the film's casting of a cisgender woman (Swank) for the role of a trans man (Brandon Teena), such as during a 2016 protest at a Reed College screening of the film.
+In 2019, Swank stated in an interview for IndieWire: "I’m happy that times are evolving and changing and that people are getting the opportunity to tell their own stories.”